|Nutritional Guidelines (per serving)|

 - 4 oz bacon (diced)

 - 4 shallots (thinly sliced)

 - 19 oz canned cooked kapucijner peas (drained)

 - Salt and pepper to taste

-- We've had several emails from readers asking where they can find kapucijners outside of the Netherlands.
-We've found them in a number of Dutch grocery websites included in our overview of Websites That Sell Dutch Food & Ingredients.
+- It can be difficult to find kapucijners outside of the Netherlands.
+We've found them in a number of Dutch grocery websites.
 If you can't find them, you can use chickpeas instead.